-CAs Telia CA Policy Management Team (PMT) Seal, DV or OV order via public web form Subscriber is informed of the acceptance or rejection of the certificate request.
+CAs Telia CA Policy Management Team (PMT) Carl DV an OV Subscriber is informed of the acceptance or rejection of the certificate request.
 Telia's RA office delivers a web link to the contact person for fetching of the certificate.
-DV or OV order using Telia's self-service software The certificate is available for the Subscriber's Registration Officer in the RA tool after the issuance.
+DV or OV order using Telia's self-service software